HEALING 70 YEARS OF ANXIETY WITH MEDITATION & PLANT MEDICINE

 “The goal is we want to separate out the thinking pattern of worrying about them, and the physical sensations in your body when experiencing these triggers.”

-In Marcel’s case, my team has shipped his 3 Shen Meditation tea and 3 Shen Meditation oil.
-Once it arrived, we had our first Coaching call as the starting point.
-The goal for this session is to dive a little deeper into his triggering process and to walk him through the process and its transformative exercises.
+In Marcel’s case, I suggested he use the 3 Shen Meditation tea and 3 Shen Meditation oil.
+Once he received these in the mail, we had our first Coaching call as the starting point.
+The goal for this session is to dive a little deeper into the history of his emotional triggers and to walk him through the 28-Day Challenge process and its transformative exercises.

 First Coaching Call